 Safe Boating Tip: Know the proper techniques for safe towing and practice driving and backing up with your trailer in a controlled environment before heading out on the road.
 Understand that you must comply with provincial and local laws with respect to trailer licensing, registration and operating lights.

 Driving with a Boat Trailer

 When driving with a trailer, remember that your vehicle is longer and heavier than it was before the trailer was attached.
-To drive safely with a boat trailer in tow, you should:
+To drive safely while transporting your boat, you should:

 - Accelerate slowly

 - Turn using a wider radius to allow for the trailer